spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 The extraction related vectors are found in the asdf extract1d reference file.
 For each element in the ``wavelength`` vector there are three size components: ``radius``, ``inner_bkg``, and ``outer_bkg``.
 The radius vector sets the extraction size; while ``inner_bkg`` and ``outer_bkg`` specify the limits of an annular background aperture.
+There are two additional vectors in the reference file, ``axis_ratio`` and ``axis_pa``, which are placeholders for possible future functionality.
 The extraction size parameters are given in units of arcseconds and converted to units of pixels in the extraction process.

 The region of overlap between an aperture and a pixel can be calculated by one of three different methods, specified by the ``method`` parameter:  "exact"